Teaching for mastery infographic

 Miss Thompson and Miss Wright involved in the Year long 'Sustaining Mastery' programme.

-We have a second year ECT who has completed a year mastery programme on number and calculation last year and is now taking part in one for geometry and statistics.
+One staff member completed a year long mastery programme on number and calculation last year, followed by taking part in a year long programme for geometry and statistics in her ECT years.
 We also have the two TAs working in Reception involved in the maths conference working on mastery in EYFS workshops.
+One EYFS teacher has been to observe teaching in a mastery specialist school in Bradford.

 Miss Thompson has also led staff training around number fluency and times tables.